GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 # Gluu UMA Auth and UMA PEP
 ## Overview
-The UMA Auth and UMA PEP is used client authentication and to enforce the presence of UMA scopes for access to resources protected by the Gateway.
+The UMA Auth and UMA PEP are used for client authentication and to enforce the presence of UMA scopes for access to resources protected by the Gateway.
 UMA scopes and policies are defined in an external UMA Authorization Server (AS) -- in most cases the Gluu Server.
 The Gateway and AS leverage the oxd UMA middleware service for communication.

 There are two plugins for OAuth security.